MaterializeInc/materialize/doc/user/demos/log-parsing.md

 In this demo, Materialize...

 - Creates a dynamic file source for the log file.
-This means it continually polls the file for updates (known as "tailing the file"), and streams new data to materialized views that depend on the source.
+This means it continually watches the file for updates (known as "tailing the file"), and streams new data to materialized views that depend on the source.
 Because of Materialize's architecture, this means that new events are fully processed by views with incredibly low latency.
 - Imposes a structure on the log files passing incoming lines through a regular